CWolfs/MissionControl-Site/docs/features/encounter-rulesets.md

 - SCENE_MANIPULATION

 and these types are executed in that order depending on when the game requires them to be executed.

-Secondly, the logic block you submit is the AI logic block for assigning all the found targets with tag `Employer` of type `Lance` to follow the lance with tag `Player 1`.
-This is used to allow allies who spawn on the encounter boundary to follow the player lance into combat and not get stuck.

 ### Build Spawns